Responsibility at CBS

 The projects are solely assessed in relation to other projects in the same category.
 All projects are assessed according to the following criteria:

-- Is the project well-structured and clearly communicated?
-Is there a clear thread running throughout the presentation, does the presentation stay within the allotted time frame, is there cohesion between the visual and oral presentation and is the message clear.
+- Is there a clear thread running throughout the presentation, does the presentation stay within the allotted time frame, is there cohesion between the visual and oral presentation and is the message clear?

 - To what extent is the project technically applicable and likely to be realized?
 Is the project realizable and can it be implemented within a reasonable time frame?
 How probable is it that the technology can be applied in the desired manner?